Devices Offering Great Solutions (DOGS)

 In-Wall Grab Bars

 They can be placed up and down (vertical), side to side (horizontal), or on a slant (diagonal).
-There are specific guidelines per the Americans with Disabilities Act regarding grab bars in public locations.
+There are specific guidelines from the Americans with Disabilities Act regarding grab bars in public locations.
 It is important that grab bars are installed securely in the wall so that they don’t fall out when someone leans on them.
 Make sure to consider the height, weight and ability of the person when choosing products to install.

 Some grab bars are multi-purpose.
 They act as grab bars and something else, for example a toilet paper holder, a towel bar, a shampoo shelf, or a soap dish.
-This saves space and makes the grab bar looks more integrated into the space.
+This saves space and makes the grab bar looks more integrated into the room.

 Suction Cup Grab Bars